Today we are going to teach you everything you’ve ever wanted to know about body fat percentage but were too afraid to ask.

 Plus, lots of cute animal videos as rewards for reading each section.

-Fair warning: lots of half-naked people of all different levels of body fat in this article!
+Fair warning: lots of half-naked people of all different shapes and sizes in this guide!

-In its simplest form: body fat is the amount of fat in your body, compared to everything else.
-Everything else includes your organs, muscles, bones, tendons, water, and so on.
+In its simplest form: body fat is the amount of fat in your body, compared to everything else:

 Both men and women carry different amounts of body fat percentage due to…you know…being different.

 A super ripped male bodybuilder who is minimizing body fat percentage could have a percentage down as low as 3-4%, while a super ripped female bodybuilder who is minimizing body fat percentage would only get as low as 8-9%.